 - We used to call it “Free Agent Nation.”
 Now, it seems like the new term of art will be “The 1099 Economy.”
 While the names may change, they all point to a phenomenon of rising importance: the growing number of Americans who don’t have a “regular job” but instead work on individual contracts with employers or customers – From Living and Working in the a 1099 Economy by Erik Pages.

 - According to the Small Business Administration, small businesses create 64 percent of all new U.S. jobs.

-Recognizing this trend and knowing that traditional methods of economic development aren’t creating the jobs we need to have an economic recovery that includes job growth, CAMEO is working to promote self-employment as a job creation strategy that works for cities and states.
+Traditional methods of economic development aren’t creating the jobs we need for local economies to thrive.
+CAMEO is working to promote self-employment as a job creation strategy that works for cities and states by the following: